Energy generation

 Hydroelectric power plants produce a significant proportion of the renewable energies that CEZ generates.
 Energy production from hydropower is interesting for the company for various reasons, in particular from an energy management and ecological point of view: Depending on consumption, energy generation can be regulated flexibly and sufficient energy is available at peak times.
 Pumped storage plants also enable the efficient use of electricity generated by less flexible energy sources in times of low consumption.

-In the Czech Republic, Turkey, Romania and Poland, CEZ has 46 hydropower plants with a total installed capacity of 2,274 MW (97% large hydropower plants).
+In the Czech Republic and Turkey, CEZ has around 40 hydropower plants with a total installed capacity of 2,267 MW (97% large hydropower plants).

 Czech Republic